mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/dnsrecon.md

 - Scan a domain, specifying the nameserver and performing a zone transfer `dnsrecon --domain {{example.com}} --name_server {{nameserver.example.com}} --type axfr`

-- Scan a domain, using a dictionary of subdomains and hostnames for bruteforcing `dnsrecon --domain {{example.com}} --dictionary {{path/to/dictionary.txt}} --type brt`
+- Scan a domain, using a brute-force attack and a dictionary of subdomains and hostnames `dnsrecon --domain {{example.com}} --dictionary {{path/to/dictionary.txt}} --type brt`

 - Scan a domain, performing a reverse lookup of IP ranges from the SPF record and saving the results to a JSON file